vinayhegde1990/devops-notes/docs/source/Contributing.rst

 ##############################

 1. Fork the repo and create your branch from `master`.
-2. Please ensure a :ref:`STAGING` environment to test the newly created/edited content in your local browser (i.e: **Mozilla Firefox, Google Chrome etc**) to avoid any surprises later.
+2. Please ensure a :doc:`Staging` environment to test the newly created/edited content in your local browser (i.e: **Mozilla Firefox, Google Chrome etc**) to avoid any surprises later.
 3. Make sure your code lints.
 4. Issue that pull request!